Get Rid of Cluster Flies | Remove Cluster Flies

 How do I know if I have a problem with cluster flies

-If you have a cluster fly problem you will notice dead, dying or lazy live flies around windows or in roof spaces.
+If you have a cluster fly problem or infestation you will notice dead, dying or lazy live flies around windows or in roof spaces.
 You may even see them sunning themselves on outside walls.
 You will only see them on warm winter days, in the spring and early autumn.
 Flies in the summer are likely to be house flies, bluebottles or other types of flies.

 Cluster flies are generally most common in a rural environment.
 Heavily infested buildings may contain several thousand flies which can be a serious problem.